Homology inclusion of complex line arrangements: Computations

 where $`w = -\frac{1}{2} `+ \frac{1}{2} i \sqrt{5 `+ 2 \sqrt{5}}$ takes the values of the four roots of $P$.
 This defines four conjugated arrangements with $11$ lines $B_1,B_2,\overline{B_1},\overline{B_2}$ whose common ordered combinatorics is given by { } The Smith normal form of the graph stabiliser is:

 The values of the homology inclusion of the four arrangements are identical on the free part but differ on the torsion part:

 The automorphism group of the combinatorics is trivial, which means that the four arrangements form an unordered oriented Zariski quadruplet.
-The two pairs $(B_1,B_2)$ and $(B_1,\overline{B_2})$ and their respective conjugates are unordered unoriented (i.e. proper) Zariski pairs. \end{example}
+The two pairs $(B_1,B_2)$ and $(B_1,\overline{B_2})$ and their respective conjugates are unordered unoriented (i.e. proper) Zariski pairs. \end{example} \begin{remark} For all the ordered Zariski pairs we obtain, the graph stabiliser $\PI_{`G}$ contains a torsion part (this is not always the case) and the difference of the homology inclusion values lies only in that torsion part.
+The loop-linking invariant had a similar behaviour in the sense that all Zariski pairs it could detect had a tensor-linking group $\TLG{\widehat{`G}}{G}$ which also was torsion. \end{remark}